stemcell treatment ALS neural cells

 Genetic Testing for ALS

 Since DNA testing was not prevalent in previous generations, it’s often difficult to predict unless proactively screened for.
 Clinical diagnosis for ALS typically requires mutations in at least 2 (or more) genes due to oligogenic inheritance.
-The regeneration center does not offer gene therapies for ALS but can provide DNA sequencing tests for 20 most common genetic causes of familial Amyotrophic Lateral Sclerosis including: ALS2, TBK1, SOD1, DCTN1, SPG11, TARDBP, KIF5A, FUS, OPTN, PFN1, SETX, CHCHD10, CHMP2B, MATR3, UBQLN2, VAPB, TFG, VCP, SIGMAR1 and SQSTM1.
+The regeneration center does not offer gene therapies for ALS.
+Still, it can provide insights into the efficacy of stem cell-based therapy for patients with amyotrophic lateral sclerosis.
+DNA sequencing tests are crucial for determining the best cell-based therapy options for patients with amyotrophic lateral sclerosis.
+For the 20 most common genetic causes of familial Amyotrophic Lateral Sclerosis, including ALS2, TBK1, SOD1, DCTN1, SPG11, TARDBP, KIF5A, FUS, OPTN, PFN1, SETX, CHCHD10, CHMP2B, MATR3, UBQLN2, VAPB, TFG, VCP, SIGMAR1, and SQSTM1.

 Sporadic vs. Isolated ALSStem Cell treatment for ALS Lou Gehrig's disease